HUG Bird, Bee and Butterfly Garden at Ham Library

 Following the installation in 2007 of a bench outside Ham Library entrance, HUG identified the Library as central to the local community.
 After seeing that this single bench was well-used and talking to the local community, it was decided that regeneration of the neglected Ham Library Garden was needed.

-Under the leadership of Project Manager, Jean Loveland, money was raised via a grant from Awards for All - Big Lottery Fund and with the help of local volunteers, both young and old, Richmond Housing Partnership, Mears and Scion, the area was transformed into the award winning garden you now see around the Library.
-Go to our Previous Projects page to find out more about how the Garden has changed.
+Under the leadership of Project Manager Jean Loveland money was raised via a grant from Awards for All - Big Lottery Fund and with the help of local volunteers, both young and old, Richmond Housing Partnership, Mears and Scion, the area was transformed into the award winning garden you now see around the Library.

 In 2009, the Library site was identified as having once formed part of the original Ham Farm Orchard.
 With this in mind, HUG decided to plant a mini orchard within the Library Garden selecting a variety of apple trees, three of which are native to Surrey.

-The garden's rejuvenation has become an important community project and there is now a tree seat kindly donated by members of the Ham and Petersham Association.
+A tree seat was kindly donated by members of the Ham and Petersham Association.